26th Supercharging Conference 2022

 The optimization of the supercharging for internal combustion engines requires a precise knowledge of the whole system behavior.
 Simulation models help to predict the operational behavior very well.
 The 3D calculation is an important tool for the optimization of air and exhaust path.
 Nowadays the control of these systems is also done by real-time models.
 At the high dynamic engine test bench the whole system is tested and the model-based control is optimized by additional structures.

-The 25th SUPERCHARGING CONFERENCE on September 17th / 18th 2020 in Dresden focuses on recent results and development methods.
+The 26th Supercharging Conference on September 29 – 30, 2022 in Dresden focuses on recent results and development methods.
 Speakers will be engine developing engineers, manufacturers of supercharging systems and of other important components.
 The engines that will be discussed at the conference offer a wide range, from car engines up to the slow-speed two-stroke marine engine.
 This conference offers an excellent exchange of knowledge and experience for everyone working on the development of supercharged internal combustion engines.